 - Alabaster is a soft warm, but not overly yellow white

-- In a south facing room with Alabaster on the walls, the warmth will absolutely rise up, without getting too yellow
+- In a south-facing room, the warmth will absolutely rise up, without getting too yellow

 - Alabaster has an LRV of 82, so it has the most tint of the bunch, but it’s still soft and subtle